Shannon (horse): At six years: 1947-1948

-When his owner-trainer died he was auctioned in Sydney and purchased by W.J.
+When his owner-trainer died, Shannon was auctioned in Sydney and purchased by W.J.
 Smith for £27,300.
-Shannon only raced four more times in Australia, in the next spring to register two wins, in the Canterbury Stakes and George Main Stakes, and a second in the Warwick Stakes.
+He raced four more times in Australia in the next spring to register two wins in the Canterbury Stakes and George Main Stakes and a second in the Warwick Stakes.
 Shannon was again sold again in early 1948, this time to American Neil McCarthy for a reported £52,000.
 His last start in Australia ended in defeat with him finishing second to Russia in the 1947 AJC Craven Plate.

-Shannon was one of the best middle-distance horses to race in Australia with a tally of 25 starts in Australia for 14 wins including prominent wins in the AJC George Main Stakes and the AJC Sires Produce Stakes.
+Shannon was one of the best middle-distance horses to race in Australia with a tally of 25 starts in Australia for 14 wins including the AJC George Main Stakes and the AJC Sires Produce Stakes.

 Racing in the United States

-In 1948 new owner Neil McCarthy of California, entrusted Shannon's race conditioning to trainer William Molter.
+In 1948, new owner Neil McCarthy of California entrusted Shannon's race conditioning to trainer William Molter.
 At Hollywood Park Racetrack in June, Shannon won the Argonaut Handicap and then, on 17 July, won the most prestigious race of his American career: the Hollywood Gold Cup.
-At Golden Gate Fields on 17 October 1948, Shannon equalled the world record of 1:473/5 for the nine furlongs (1,800 metres) in winning the Forty Niner Handicap Stakes, then just one week later at the same track equalled the world record of 1:594/5 for a mile and a quarter (2,000 metres) while capturing the Golden Gate Handicap.
-In America he was second to Citation with Shannon being the leading money earner in his division.
+At Golden Gate Fields on 17 October 1948, he equalled the world record of 1:473/5 for the nine furlongs (1,800 metres) in winning the Forty Niner Handicap Stakes, then one week later at the same track equalled the world record of 1:594/5 for a mile and a quarter (2,000 metres) while capturing the Golden Gate Handicap.
+In America, he was second to Citation with Shannon being the leading money earner in his division.
 In November he won his last race, the San Francisco Handicap at Tanforan Racetrack.
 Shannon was named the 1948 American Champion Older Male Horse in a poll conducted by Turf and Sports Digest magazine.
 The equivalent award in rival Daily Racing Form poll was "Champion Handicap Horse" and included three-year-olds: it was won by Citation.